 If the data collection part of the project is completed but the student needs some extra time to finish data analyses, the capstone committee chair may consider extending the deadline of the oral presentation towards the beginning of the 4th-year externship.
-Such a decision will be made on a case-by-case basis.
+Such a decision will be made on a case-by-case basis and it will result in receiving an incomplete grade in CDIS 6410.